benhoyt/benhoyt.github.com/writings/count-words.md

     print(word, count)
 ```

-Instead of our main loop processing 42 characters at a time (the average line length), we're processing 65,536 at a time.
+Instead of our main loop processing 42 characters at a time (the average line length), we're processing 65,536 at a time (less the partial line at the end).
 We're still reading and processing the same number of bytes, but we're now doing most of it in C rather than in the Python loop.
-Many of the optimized solutions use this basic approach -- in short, process things in bigger chunks.
+Many of the optimized solutions use this basic approach -- process things in bigger chunks.

 The profiling output looks much better now.
 The `_count_elements` and `str.split` functions are still taking most of the time, but they're only being called 662 times instead 998170 (on roughly 64KB at a time rather than 42 bytes):